How to Evaluate the Best Instant Coffee Like a Pro

 Coffee Cantata mentioned that there was a “nice balance of butterscotch sweetness with subtle citrus/orange acidity” and “there was zero bitterness and no unpleasant flavors that I would have felt the need to cover up with milk and sugar.”

 Waka Coffee’s instant coffee has also been described in stages by Best Quality Coffee.
 “The first stage hits you with a strong smokey taste characteristic of a deep dark roast…After enjoying the bold flavor, I noticed it quickly tapered into a smooth and balanced aftertaste where subtle citrus notes were readily discernible.
 I was impressed by how true this coffee remained to the traditional coffee experience.”

 Cracked Beans, like the other professional reviewers, mentioned the flavor profile and acidity of Waka Coffee.
 “This cup of Waka Coffee’s acidity is not overbearing…It has a light, citrusy, well-rounded flavor profile that exceeds many expensive coffee shop drinks I have had.”

-You can read more about why professional coffee reviewers rave about our coffee in our previous blog post here.
+You can read more about why professional coffee reviewers rave about our coffee here.

 We hope you have learned to judge a coffee using the seven different factors and taste coffee like a professional!
 Waka Coffee’s professional reviews are a "live example" of true professional coffee reviews and how coffee brands and beans are judged.
 Remember, practice makes perfect!
 Have fun while coffee tasting and eventually even you’ll have a palate of a pro!